gitter-badger/TUX/README.md

 The Commercial license is the appropriate option if you are creating proprietary applications and you are not prepared to distribute and share the source code of your application under the GPL v3 license.
-Please contact us at info@tux-components.com to ask for more informations.
+Contact us at andreacammarata84@gmail.com to ask for more informations.

 # Contributors